-The NJ Democratic Progressive Caucus held a cannabis panel that featured a discussion on social and economic justice, along with homegrow.
+The NJ Democratic Progressive Caucus held an NJ cannabis panel discussion.
+It featured a discussion on social and economic justice along with NJ home grow.

 The cannabis panel featured State Senator Troy Singleton (D-Burlington), Assemblywoman Joann Downey (D-Monmouth), former State Senate Counsel and lawyer Fruqan Mouzon, Garden State NORML Executive Director Charlana McKeithen, Lt.
 Dominick Bucci of the Law Enforcement Action Partnership (LEAP), and me representing the Latino Action Network and Heady NJ.
-It was moderated by Progressive Caucus Co-Chairs Michael Hobbs and Doris Lin with John Hsu.
+Progressive Caucus Co-Chairs Michael Hobbs and Doris Lin with John Hsu moderated it.

 Cannabis Panel Focuses on Implementation